swansonk14/SyntheMol/docs/antibiotics_rl.md

 ## Process S. aureus training data

-The training data consists of TODO molecules tested against _Staphylococcus aureus_.
+The training data consists of molecules tested for inhibitory activity against _Staphylococcus aureus_.
 The following command processes the data to compute binary activity labels based on the inhibition values based on the mean (of two replicates) normalized 16-hour optical density (OD) values.

 ```bash
 python scripts/data/process_data.py \